-Durable medical and surgical equipment does not include equipment such as whirlpools, portable whirlpools, pumps, sauna baths, massage devices, over bed tables, elevators, communication aids, vision aids and telephone alert systems.
+Durable medical and surgical equipment does not include equipment such as whirlpools, portable whirlpools, pumps, sauna baths, massage devices, over-bed tables, elevators, communication aids, vision aids and telephone alert systems.

-elective admission - An inpatient admission that is medically necessary and scheduled in advance for a condition for which the member does not require immediate medical attention.
+Elective admission - An inpatient admission that is medically necessary and scheduled in advance for a condition for which the member does not require immediate medical attention.

-emergency - A major acute medical problem or major acute trauma that requires condition immediate medical attention or a condition that could lead to serious harm or death if care is not received or is delayed.
+Emergency - A major acute medical problem or major acute trauma that requires immediate medical attention or a condition that could lead to serious harm or death if care is not received or is delayed.

-enteral tube feeding - Nutritional support delivered directly to the gastrointestinal track by feeding tube (percutaneous or nasogastric).
+Enteral tube feeding - Nutritional support delivered directly to the gastrointestinal tract by feeding tube (percutaneous or nasogastric).

-ERISA - Employee Retirement Income Security Act of 1974.
-A federal statute (29 U.S.C. §1001 et seq.) whose purpose is to set standards for the operation and administration of private pension plans and for other benefits such as healthcare.
+ERISA - The Employee Retirement Income Security Act of 1974.
+A federal statute (29 U.S.C. §1001 et seq.) the purpose of which is to set standards for the operation and administration of private pension plans and for other benefits such as healthcare.
 In the areas of its coverage the statute preempts state laws.

-excess coverage - Coverage under which you are entitled to benefits only after you receive payment from any other applicable contract, agreement, plan, or insurance.
+Excess coverage - Coverage under which you are entitled to benefits only after you receive payment from any other applicable contract, agreement, plan, or insurance.

-food - Any substance or material used to meet ongoing daily nutritional requirements regardless of the method of intake.
+Food - Any substance or material used to meet ongoing daily nutritional requirements regardless of the method of intake.

-generic prescription drug - A prescription drug, whether identified by its chemical, proprietary, or non-proprietary name that is accepted by the U.S. Food and Drug Administration as therapeutically equivalent and interchangeable with drugs having an identical amount of the same active ingredient and so indicated by Yale Health.
+Generic prescription drug - A prescription drug, whether identified by its chemical, proprietary, or non-proprietary name, that is accepted by the U.S. Food and Drug Administration as therapeutically equivalent and interchangeable with drugs having an identical amount of the same active ingredient and so indicated by Yale Health.

-HIPAA - Health Insurance Portability and Accountability Act of 1996 that requires the adoption by medical facilities of security and privacy standards to protect personal health information.
+HIPAA - Health Insurance Portability and Accountability Act of 1996, which requires the adoption by medical facilities of security and privacy standards to protect personal health information.

-hospitalization care - Care a patient receives while admitted to a hospital.
+Hospitalization care - Care a patient receives while admitted to a hospital.

-inborn errors of metabolism - Any genetic disorder for which newborn screening is regularly performed and for which altered nutritional support will prevent or ameliorate developmental implications of the disorder.
+Inborn errors of metabolism - Any genetic disorder for which newborn screening is regularly performed and for which altered nutritional support will prevent or ameliorate developmental implications of the disorder.

-Inpatient Care Department - Yale Health's fully-licensed inpatient care facility, which provides evaluation and treatment for routine conditions, as well as post-operative care, short-term hospice care, and transitional care between hospitalization and home.
+Inpatient Care Department - Yale Health's fully licensed inpatient care facility, which provides evaluation and treatment for routine conditions, as well as post-operative care, short-term hospice care, and transitional care between hospitalization and home.

-inpatient services - Clinical services provided after the patient is admitted to a hospital or other facility for treatment.
+Inpatient services - Clinical services provided after the patient is admitted to a hospital or other facility for treatment.

-jaw joint disorder - a temporomandibular joint (TMJ) dysfunction or any similar disorder of the jaw joint, a myofascial pain dysfunction (MPD) of the jaw, or any similar disorder in the relationship between the jaw joint and the related muscles and nerves.
+Jaw joint disorder - A temporomandibular joint (TMJ) dysfunction or any similar disorder of the jaw joint, a myofascial pain dysfunction (MPD) of the jaw, or any similar disorder in the relationship between the jaw joint and the related muscles and nerves.

-medical necessity - See definition on page 7.
+Medical necessity - See definition on page 7.

-members - All eligible individuals who are covered by Yale Health.
+Members - All eligible individuals covered by Yale Health.

-network - A defined group of clinicians and facilities, linked by contractual arrangements, that provide a broad range of primary and acute care services.
+Network - A defined group of providers and facilities, linked by contractual arrangements, that provide a broad range of primary and acute care services.

-network pharmacy - Refers to the Yale Health Pharmacy for the provision of covered services to you and your covered dependents.
+Network pharmacy - Refers to the Yale Health Pharmacy for the provision of covered services to you and your covered dependents.

-non-preferred drug - A brand-named prescription drug that does not appear as a preferred drug on the Yale Health Drug List.
+Non-preferred drug - A brand-name prescription drug that does not appear as a preferred drug on the Yale Health Drug List.

-out of area - Outside the state of Connecticut.
+Out of area - Outside the state of Connecticut.

-out-of-network pharmacy - Any pharmacy that is not the Yale Health Pharmacy.
+Out-of-network pharmacy - Any pharmacy that is not the Yale Health Pharmacy.
 They are not contracted with Yale Health to reduce their fees.

-outpatient services - Clinical services provided to a patient who has not been admitted to a hospital or other facility for treatment.
+Outpatient services - Clinical services provided to a patient who has not been admitted to a hospital or other facility for treatment.

-parenteral nutrition - Nutritional support delivered by intravenous catheter to meet daily metabolic and nutritional requirements.
+Parenteral nutrition - Nutritional support delivered by intravenous catheter to meet daily metabolic and nutritional requirements.

-partial hospitalization services - A behavioral health or substance abuse program operated by a hospital that provides clinical services as an alternative or follow-up to inpatient hospital care.
+Partial hospitalization services - A behavioral health or substance abuse program operated by a hospital that provides clinical services as an alternative or follow-up to inpatient hospital care.